mahnyb/GIF-of-My-Cat-Using-Python/README.md

-I made a gif of my adorable cat, Pofak, playing using Python
+I used Python to create a GIF of my adorable cat, Pofak, playing.